 There is no cure for hypothyroidism.
 Once diagnosed through hormone level testing, you will have to use hormone replacement therapy options like a daily pill to replace the hormones that your body no longer produces.

-Applying For Long Term Disability with a Thyroid Gland Disorder
+Long Term Disability Claims with a Thyroid Gland Disorder

 Seek Treatment from a Thyroid Disorder Specialist